Mayfly277/mayfly277.github.io/_posts/2022-12-21-GOADv2-pwning-part12.md

 ## Trust ticket with external forest ( essos -> sevenkingdoms)

-- Excatly like we done before on domain forest we can do this on external forest but just like with golden ticket we need the sid history enabled to bypass the sid filtering.
+- Excatly like we done before on domain forest we can do this on external forest but just like with the golden ticket we need the sid history enabled to exploit.

 - Find the domain sid with lookupsid.py
   - essos SID : S-1-5-21-2203133648-1386395927-1390703624